-The Corporation's customer base consists of over 135 oil and natural gas exploration and production companies, ranging from large multi-national public companies and national oil and gas companies to small private companies.
-The Corporation enjoys strong relationships with its customers, comprised of a diverse and balanced mix of large, intermediate and small oil and natural gas exploration and production companies, and count amongst its client base many of the most active exploration and production companies in the countries in which it operates.
-For the year ended December 31, 2019, the Corporation's ten largest customers collectively represented approximately 57% of its revenue, its four largest customers collectively represented approximately 26% of its revenue and its largest customer accounted for approximately 7% of its revenue.
+The Corporation's customer base consists of over 75 oil and natural gas exploration and production companies, ranging from large multi-national public companies and national oil and gas companies to small private companies.
+The Corporation enjoys strong relationships with its customers, comprised of a diverse and balanced mix of large, intermediate and small oil and natural gas exploration and production companies, and counts amongst its client base many of the most active exploration and production companies in the countries in which it operates.
+For the year ended December 31, 2020, the Corporation's ten largest customers collectively represented approximately 64% of its revenue and the Corporation's five largest customers collectively represented approximately 44% of its revenue, with its largest customer accounting for approximately 14% of its revenue.